mittelab/libspookyaction/docs/src/concept.md

 ## Channels

-Abstract the comunication between the user (microcontroller, computer ecc..) and the tag reader.
+Abstract the communication between the user (microcontroller, computer ecc..) and the tag reader.
 At the moment the I2C, SPI and HSU(UART) channel are implemented.

 ## Controllers